Book Now →

 • Pre-game meal at iconic Melbourne venue

-• In-depth rules masterclass on holding the ball
+• In-depth rules masterclass on holding the ball, free kicks, and 2026 rule changes

 • Learn all three umpire roles: goal umpires, field umpires, boundary umpires